(AKA: Peroneal Tendon Tear, Attritional Peroneal Tendon Tear)

-Patients with peroneal tendonitis will often walk with a limp.
+Patients will often walk with a limp.
 Looking at the outside of the ankle, there may be some subtle (or not so subtle) swelling behind the lateral malleolus (the prominent bone on the outside of the ankle).
 Pressing on this area will often create discomfort.
 Many patients will have a higher arch foot (subtle cavus foot), with increased ankle inversion (inward motion) compared to eversion (outward ankle motion).
 This high arched type of foot predisposes a patient to increased loads that the peroneal tendons have to bear during walking and running.
 In peroneal tendonitis, the patient’s sensation and muscle strength is usually normal.
 However, there is a nerve (the sural nerve) that runs through the outside back part of the ankle, and this nerve may be irritated by the inflammation and swelling.
 This can lead to either decreased sensation or to a burning over the lateral or outside aspect of the foot.
 In rare instances, some patients may have a complete tear of one of the peroneal tendons, and in this situation there may be weakness in the ability to move the foot out to the side (eversion of the foot).
 In patients with subluxing tendons, the tendons can be made to snap in and out of their grove.